Commonwealth Bank pledges changes to SME lending

 From March 2019, the CBA will offer same-day lending decisions for existing customers looking to get unsecured business loans of up to $250,000 to help streamline the financing process for SMEs.

-The bank has also promised to extend its support to small businesses over the $580 million it lent on average per week in 2018, and will also scrap default interest charges on term loans for farmers affected by drought, fire or flood.
+The bank has also promised to extend its support to small businesses over the $580 million it lent on average per week in 2018, and will also scrap default interest charges on fixed-term loans for farmers affected by drought, fire or flood.

 Among the other changes are better support for businesses experiencing financial hardship, increasing the availability of small business specialists and the removal of a number of "frustrating" banking fees.
 These include: